-How will the composition of the districts be decided?
+How were the composition of the districts decided?

-Before drawing a draft map or maps of the proposed boundaries of the districts, the City Council must hold at least two public hearings over a period of no more than 30 days, where the public will be invited to provide input regarding the composition of the districts.
+Before drawing a draft map or maps of the proposed boundaries of the districts, the City Council held at least two public hearings over a period of no more than 30 days, where the public was invited to provide input regarding the composition of the districts.

-After all draft maps are drawn, the City must publish and make available for release at least one draft map and, if members of the City Council will be elected in their districts at different times to provide for staggered terms of office, the potential sequence of the elections.
+After all draft maps were drawn, the City published and made available for release at least one draft map and, if members of the City Council were to be elected in their districts at different times to provide for staggered terms of office, and the potential sequence of the elections.

-After the draft map or maps are published, the City Council must hold at least two additional hearings over a period of no more than 45 days, where the public will be invited to provide input regarding the content of the draft map or maps and the proposed sequence of elections, if applicable.
-The first version of a draft map must be published at least seven days before consideration at a hearing.
-If a draft map is revised at or following a hearing, it must be published and made available to the public for at least seven days before being adopted.
+After the draft map or maps were published, the City Council held at least two additional hearings over a period of 45 days, where the public was invited to provide input regarding the content of the draft map or maps and the proposed sequence of elections.
+The first version of a draft map was published seven days before consideration at a hearing.
+If a draft map was to be revised at or following a hearing, it must have been published and made available to the public for at least seven days before being adopted.

-The City Council must hold a fifth public hearing prior to adoption of an ordinance that will establish the boundaries of the four election districts for City Council elections beginning with the November 3, 2020 election.
+The City Council held a fifth public hearing prior to adoption of the ordinance that established the boundaries of the four election districts for City Council elections beginning with the November 3, 2020 election.

-How can I participate in the decision-making process?
+How did the community participate in the decision-making process?

-The community's input in the development of the voting districts is very important to this process.
-The City Council will hold two public hearings before maps are developed to get community input on where district boundaries should be drawn.
-Draft maps will be developed from these public hearings.
-These public hearings will be held February 5, 2018 and February 20, 2018.
+The community's input in the development of the voting districts was very important to this process.
+The City Council held two public hearings before maps were developed to get community input on where district boundaries should be drawn.
+Draft maps were developed from these public hearings.
+These public hearings were held on February 5, 2018 and February 20, 2018.

-Two additional public hearings will be held to present and take comment on the draft map or maps.
-These public hearings will take place March 5, 2018 and March 19, 2018.
+Two additional public hearings were held to present and take comment on the draft map or maps.
+These public hearings took place March 5, 2018 and March 19, 2018.

-A final map or maps will go to the City Council for a vote on April 16, 2018.
+The final map went to the City Council for a vote on April 16, 2018, and was adopted.